On this page:

 Summer’s heat presents other challenges for babies.

 “In the heat, babies are also at greater risk of becoming dehydrated.
-To make sure they're adequately hydrated, offer them their usual feeding of breast milk or formula”, says Sachs.
-“The water content in both will help keep them well hydrated.
-Providing water in between these feedings is also okay.”
+To make sure they’re adequately hydrated, offer them their usual feeding of breast milk or formula,” says Sachs.
+“The water content in both will help keep them well hydrated.”

-Here are some things to keep in mind this summer when outside with infants:
+Here are some things to keep in mind this summer when outside with infants younger than 6 months:

 - Keep your baby in the shade as much as possible.